Soccer star Sala exposed to harmful carbon monoxide in plane

 It said the level was 58%, above the 50% “generally considered to be potentially fatal” in a healthy individual.
 Carbon monoxide above that level can cause seizures, loss of consciousness and heart attacks, investigators said in an interim report.

 The report did not say what role, if any, carbon monoxide exposure played in the crash.
-However, they said it was likely the pilot would have been affected “to some extent.”
+However, they said it was likely the 59-year-old British pilot would have been affected “to some extent.”

-“In this type of aircraft, the cockpit is not separated from the cabin and it is considered likely that the pilot would also have been affected to some extent by exposure” to carbon monoxide, the investigators said.
+“It is clear from the symptoms that exposure to CO can reduce or inhibit a pilot’s ability to fly an aircraft depending on the level of that exposure,” the investigators said.

+The agency said it was still investigating and “a final report will be published in due course.”

 Daniel Machover, a lawyer for Sala’s family, said the finding “raises many questions.”